Aman-Pinjara/Aman-Pinjara/README.md

 <!-- - 🔭 Portfolio : <a href="https://yashnerkar.github.io">yashnerkar.github.io</a> -->

 - 🔭 I’m currently working on LL-Trainer a Flutter project
-- 🌱 I’m currently learning Web Dev
+- 🌱 I’m currently learning AI,ML and Natural Simulations
 - 👯 I’m looking to collaborate on Flutter Projects
 - 📫 How to reach me out **amanpinjara23@gmail.com**
 - ⚡ Fun fact I am an Wolf!